Sistine Chapel ceiling: Stylistic analysis and artistic legacy

 Older depictions of the creation scenes had depicted God as mostly immobile, a static, enthroned image whose activity was indicated by a gesture of the hand, as in the creation scenes of the medieval Byzantine-style mosaics of Monreale Cathedral.
 Michelangelo, influenced by the Paradiso of Dante Alighieri, shows God in full-bodied movement, an innovation Giovanni di Paolo had made in his Creation and Expulsion from Paradise.
 Paolo Uccello also had shown some movement in his scene of the creation of Adam and Eve in the cloister of Santa Maria Novella.
 In di Paolo's painting, as in Michelangelo's fresco, God is accompanied and apparently carried aloft by attendant putti.
 Raphael employed movement somewhat more in his contemporary The Prime Mover, next door to the Sistine Chapel in the stanza della segnatura and painted 1509–11; Perugino's slightly earlier Creator in fresco, in the room named for Raphael's Incendio del Borgo, shows a seated, static divinity.

+Michelangelo is considered the greatest master of cangiante — the technique of using different colors to represent shading, producing a vivid, luminous image — primarily because of the Sistene Chapel, where he first demonstrated the technique.
+An extreme example of this is his rendering of the prophet Daniel, where his blue robes darken to green and lighten to yellow.

 The Sistine Chapel ceiling was to have a profound effect upon other artists, even before it was completed.
 Vasari, in his "Life of Raphael", tells us that Bramante, who had the keys to the chapel, let Raphael in to examine the paintings in Michelangelo's absence; on seeing Michelangelo's prophets, Raphael went back to the picture of Isaiah that he was painting on a column in the Church of Sant'Agostino and, although it was finished, he scraped it off the wall and repainted it in a much more powerful manner in imitation of Michelangelo.
 O'Malley points out that even earlier than the Isaiah is Raphael's inclusion of the figure of Heraclitus in the School of Athens, a brooding figure similar to Michelangelo's Jeremiah, but with the countenance of Michelangelo himself, and leaning on a block of marble.
 Bartz and König state of the ignudi, "There is no image that has had a more lasting effect on following generations than this.
 Henceforth similar figures disported themselves in innumerable decorative works, be they painted, formed in stucco or even sculpted."

 In January 2007, it was claimed that as many as 10,000 visitors passed through the Vatican Museums in a day, double the quantity of the previous decade.